Entropy production of Multivariate Ornstein-Uhlenbeck processes correlates with consciousness levels in the human brain: Multivariate Ornstein-Uhlenbeck process

-We consider multivariate Ornstein-Uhlenbeck (MOU) process, or equivalently coupled linear Langevin equations, closely following the notation in previous work \citep{Godreche2019}:
+We consider the MOU process closely following the notation in previous work \citep{Godreche2019}:

 Boldfaced symbols denote vectors and matrices.
-The inputs $\boldsymbol{\eta}(t)$ correspond to Gaussian white noise (formally a linear mixing of Wiener processes), with covariance
+The inputs $\boldsymbol{\eta}(t)$ correspond to Gaussian white noise with covariance

-The angular bracket indicate the mathematical expectation over the input randomness and the superscript $\mathrm{T}$ the transpose for vectors or matrices.

-The $N$-dimensional MOU process is thus defined by two real matrices of size $N \times N$, the input covariance matrix $\boldsymbol{D}$, which is real symmetric with positive eivenvalues, and the connectivity $\boldsymbol{B}$, which is not symmetric in general.
-With our notation, $B_{i j}$ quantifies the strength of the directional interaction from node $j$ to node $i$.
+The angular brackets indicate the mathematical expectation over time and the superscript $\mathrm{T}$ the transpose for vectors or matrices.
+The $N$-dimensional MOU process is thus defined by two real $N \times N$ matrices, the input covariance matrix $\boldsymbol{D}$, which is symmetric with positive eigenvalues, and the friction matrix $\boldsymbol{B}$, which is not symmetric in general.

-We first recapitulate analytical properties to calculate the entropy production rate for the MOU process \citep{Godreche2019}.
-Then, we present a recent method to estimate the MOU parameters $B$ and $D$, respectively the Jacobian and the input covariance matrices, from empirical fMRI signals in a given brain parcellation \citep{Gilson2016}.
-This way, we build a consistent pipeline to evaluate the time reversibility of brain dynamics in a model-based fashion, which we apply to fMRI data recorded in different sleep stages.